Shreyas-21/ocaml.org/data/planet/orbitz/experiences-using-resultt-vs-exceptions-in-ocaml.md

 </p>

 <p>
 I have used this style in two projects.
 The first is a project that was originally written using exceptions and I have converted most of it to using return values.
 The second is one that was written from the start using return values.
-They can be found <a href="http://code.google.com/p/para-mugsy/">here</a> and <a href="https://github.com/orbitz/opass">here</a>.  <i>I make no guarantees about the quality of the code, in fact I believe some of it to be junk.
+They can be found <a href="http://code.google.com/p/para-mugsy/ - [500 Internal Server Error]">here</a> and <a href="https://github.com/orbitz/opass">here</a>.  <i>I make no guarantees about the quality of the code, in fact I believe some of it to be junk.
 These are just my subjective opinions in writing software with a particular attribute</i>.
 </p>

 <h1>The Good</h1>